affinitydb/doc/pathSQL reference.md

 &                     left                bitwise and ^                     left                bitwise xor (exclusive or)
 |                     left                bitwise or (inclusive or)
-IS A, IS NOT A        left                class membership check, e.g. mv:pinID IS A class_name IS, IS NOT            left                IS TRUE, IS FALSE, IS UNKNOWN, IS NULL, IN                    left                collection membership BETWEEN...AND...      left                range containment
+IS A, IS NOT A        left                class membership check, e.g. ks:pinID IS A class_name IS, IS NOT            left                IS TRUE, IS FALSE, IS UNKNOWN, IS NULL, IN                    left                collection membership BETWEEN...AND...      left                range containment